Quick: How many steps have you taken today?

 As medical records continue moving to electronic formats, there will be an opportunity for the data from wearable devices to plug directly into a patient’s electronic health record.

-However, Dr. Richard Capps, Novant Health senior vice president of physician services and chief medical information officer, explained that the clinical use for this data is yet to be determined.
+However, Dr. Richard Capps, Novant Health senior vice president of digital health and engagement officer, explained that the clinical use for this data is yet to be determined.
 Capps has had a big role in the implementation Novant Health’s online medical record, MyChart, which allows patients to log on and view their medical record, email their doctor and schedule appointments online.

 “The technology is really cool,” Capps said about wearable devices.
 “But the provider’s perspective on the clinical usefulness of a step count remains to be seen.”

 Capps noted that a closer look at how much a patient exercises and sleeps would be helpful and could lead to a more holistic plan created for the patient.